MIT Tech

 MIT Technology Review

 • This is today’s edition of The Download, our weekday newsletter that provides a daily dose of what’s going on in the world of technology.
-Everything you need to know about AI and coding AI has already transformed how code is written, but a new wave of autonomous systems promise to make the process even smoother and less…
+How AI is turning the Iran conflict into theater Much of the spotlight on AI in the Iran conflict has focused on models like Claude helping the US military decide where to…